-The first step in an account based marketing approach is to identify your target accounts and then find the right people to approach with your customized, personable message tailored to solving their pain points or presenting them with an opportunity.
-You will need to do extensive research on each of the the accounts, and the potential decision-makers or gate keepers.
-This allows you to craft personalized messages and stand out from other vendors just sending their elevator pitch.
+The first step in an account-based marketing approach is to identify your target accounts and then find the right people to approach with your customized, personable message tailored to solving their pain points or presenting them with an opportunity.
+You will need to do extensive research on each of the accounts, and the potential decision-makers or gatekeepers.
+This allows you to craft personalized messages and stand out from other vendors that are just sending their elevator pitches.

 Should you invest in account-based marketing rather than inbound marketing or lead-centric marketing?

 Benefits of Account-Based Marketing: